Academic Policies

 2. If your complaint concerns an alleged violation by CSU of any law that prohibits discrimination, harassment or retaliation based on a protected status (such as age, disability, gender (or sex), gender identity, gender expression, nationality, race or ethnicity (including color or ancestry), religion or veteran or military status), you may present your complaint as described in Section XVI (Nondiscrimination Policy).

-3. If your complaint concerns an alleged violation by CSU of other state law, including laws prohibiting fraud and false advertising, you may present your complaint to the university president or designee at luke.wood@csus.edu.
+3. If your complaint concerns an alleged violation by CSU of other state law, including laws prohibiting fraud and false advertising, you may present your complaint to the campus president or designee at luke.wood@csus.edu.
 See Procedure for Student Complaints—Executive Order No. 1063 for details regarding the complaint requirements and complaint process.
 The president or designee will provide guidance on the appropriate campus process for addressing your particular issue.

-4. Other complaints regarding the CSU may be presented to the university dean of students, who will provide guidance on the appropriate university process for addressing your particular issue.
+4. Other complaints regarding the CSU may be presented to the campus dean of students, who will provide guidance on the appropriate campus process for addressing your particular issue.

 This procedure should not be construed to limit any right that you may have to take action to resolve your complaint.